OIII arc in Gemini

 3D structure of the arc

-The OIII arc is probably (a patch of) a surface on a three-dimensional structure referred to as the bubble in this section.
-What we see is the two-dimensional projection of this surface.
-What we see is the two-dimensional projection of this surface.
-Even if the bubble is assumed to be spherical, it is difficult to reconstruct it from just a small fragment.
-However, due to the high aspect ratio, the projected arc must lie close to the perimeter of the projected bubble.
+The OIII arc is probably (a patch of a) thin shell.
+What we see is the two-dimensional projection of this structure.
+Even if the shell is assumed to be spherical, it is difficult to reconstruct it from only a small fragment.
+However, due to the high aspect ratio, the projected arc must lie close to the perimeter of the projected sphere.

-A rough estimation of the region in which center of a spherical bubble can be expected is depicted by the yellow ellipse in the following figure.
-The yellow square would be the center if the arc lies on the apparent boundary of a spherical bubble.
+A rough estimate of the region where the center of a spherical shell could be located is indicated by the yellow dotted ellipse in the figure below.
+The yellow square marks the center that would be expected if the arc lies exactly on the apparent boundary of a spherical shell.

 OIII arc in Gemini in OHS: Possible superstructures